Flock Safety: Falcon and Sparrow

-Flock's most popular products, the Falcon and Sparrow, are cameras which monitor traffic and photograph the rear of all passing vehicles.
-Their software uses computer vision to read the vehicles' license plates and identify other distinguishing visual characteristics, sending that information to a central server via cellular network.
-Flock's servers then log this identifying data, with the time and location of the scan, in a searchable database, and compare all results with the National Crime Information Center, as well as state and local police watchlists of cars that are reported stolen or otherwise of interest to the police, instantly alerting nearby officers upon a match.
+The Falcon and Sparrow are automatic license plate readers (ALPRs) that monitor traffic and photograph the rear of all passing vehicles.
+Their software uses computer vision to read the vehicles' license plates and identify other distinguishing visual characteristics, sending that information to a central server via an LTE cellular network.
+Flock's servers then log the identifying data, with the time and location of the scan, in a searchable database and compare all results with the National Crime Information Center, as well as state and local police watchlists of cars that are reported stolen or otherwise of interest to the police, instantly alerting nearby officers upon a match.

-ALPRs like Flock's differ from traffic enforcement cameras in that they are used exclusively for surveillance and criminal investigations, and do not perform any enforcement of traffic laws.
+ALPRs like Flock's differ from traffic enforcement cameras in that they are intended for surveillance and criminal investigations and do not perform any autonomous enforcement of traffic laws, though data from Flock cameras was previously used by police to issue a ticket.
+According to Jill Walker Rettberg, the cameras are designed to not be noticed in an urban environment.
+In July 2026, Flock cameras began being installed hidden inside the backs of speed readers to avoid vandalism.

-Flock claims that its system's ability to identify vehicles' visual features, which it calls "vehicle fingerprint technology", is unique among ALPR systems; they state that the system can identify vehicles' make, model, and color, as well as other distinguishing attributes such as mismatching colors, bumper stickers, dents, and temporary license plates, allowing investigators to search for recorded vehicles based on these characteristics.
-Flock claims that its ALPRs can capture images of vehicles traveling at up to 100 mph, at distances of up to 75 feet, regardless of lighting.
+Flock said that its system's ability to identify vehicles' visual features, which it calls "vehicle fingerprint technology", is unique among ALPR systems; they state that the system can identify vehicles' make, model, and color, as well as other distinguishing attributes such as mismatching colors, bumper stickers, dents, and temporary license plates, allowing investigators to search for recorded vehicles based on these characteristics.
+Flock said that its ALPRs can capture images of vehicles traveling at up to 100 mph at distances of up to 75 ft, regardless of lighting.

-As explained by Flock's investors, the system is meant to become more useful as adoption grows:

-"What magnifies the power of Flock Safety even more is that the digital evidence can be pooled across different law enforcement agencies for a short period of time, making it more powerful as adoption scales within a community and across the U.S. more broadly...The power of Flock Safety is in its network.
-The more devices deployed, the more evidence there is to solve crimes."
+Flock says its ALPRs "focus on vehicles, not people", and are intended to help police identify vehicle details, not personal information.
+Flock additionally provides a tool called FreeForm, which allows police to search for anything in a scene with natural language.
+Public records requests showed that police were searching for characteristics of individuals, including by race, gender, clothing, height, tattoos, and perceived political affiliation.

 Most Flock devices are powered by solar panels and rechargeable batteries, allowing them to operate in locations without access to utility power.
 Many are mounted on manufacturer-supplied poles, while others are affixed to existing lampposts or telephone poles.
+Flock also offers mobile trailers, which contain two pan–tilt–zoom (PTZ) cameras, one panoramic video camera, and deterrent devices such as flashing lights and a speaker.

 Flock's primary competitor in the ALPR market is Motorola Solutions.

-Integration with other camera systems

-Flock offers software which integrates its ALPR and vehicle identification software into existing video camera systems, including Axon dashcams widely used in police vehicles.
+Flock offers software which integrates its ALPR and vehicle identification software into existing video camera systems, including IP cameras and Axon dashcams widely used in police vehicles.
+Jill Walker Rettberg stated Flock's network can be integrated into predictive policing platforms like Palantir.

-In October 2025, Flock Safety announced a partnership with Amazon's Ring security products, where residents with ring cameras have the option to share video data to public safety agencies in legal investigations.